-Secondary Education English Teacher -TEFL Certificate
+Secondary Education English Teacher - TEFL Certificate

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

 The Rural Education Development (RED) project in Zambia started in 2004.
 In 2018 the RED project expanded to offer a Teaching English as a Foreign Language (TEFL) Certificate.
-RED Volunteers focus their work in the classroom at basic and community schools as co-teachers and focus on improving access and quality of basic education through continuing teacher professional development.
+RED Volunteers work in the classroom at basic and community schools as co-teachers and focus on improving access and quality of basic education through continuing teacher professional development.

-The RED project places Volunteer as English teachers in rural upper primary schools in grades 5-9, where they can best support pupils and teachers in this critical transition from local language to English as the medium of instruction.
+The RED project places Volunteers as English teachers in rural upper primary schools in grades 5-9, where they can best support pupils and teachers in this critical transition from local language to English as the medium of instruction.

 The TEFL Certificate is validated by the Center for Applied Linguistics in Washington, DC.
 The U.S. State Department and the English language learning sector worldwide have touted Peace Corps’ TEFL Certificate program as a highly marketable credential.

-The primary goals of Volunteers in TEFL Certificate programs are typically (1) building counterpart teacher capacity by facilitating teaching Communities of Practice and in some cases co-teaching classes, (2) improving student achievement in English and (3) encouraging community engagement in school improvement and student learning.
+The primary goals of Volunteers in TEFL Certificate programs are typically: (1) building counterpart teacher capacity by facilitating teaching Communities of Practice and in some cases co-teaching classes; (2) improving student achievement in English; and (3) encouraging community engagement in school improvement and student learning.